Build a Content Marketing Supply Chain (CMSC) that recruits new students to your online degree program, year after year.

 Now, take your transcript and deconstruct it into blog posts that discuss a specific supporting topic.
 These blogs should follow the same structure as your microlearning videos.

-If you’re talking about Global Public Health, you will want to create one blog post on why global health matters, another on the characteristics of globalization, and a third on how organizations can reach a global scale.
+If you’re talking about Global Public Health, try to create one blog post on why global health matters, another on the characteristics of globalization, and a third on how organizations can reach a global scale.

 Once you divide the content into separate blogs, around 500-words each, give it a punchy, click-worthy title and optimize it for search engines with these SEO tips.
-You'll also want to optimize your website images and increase website session duration by embedding your microlearning video into the page.
+You'll also want to optimize your website images and increase website session duration by embedding your microlearning video into the top of the page.

 Develop a Pillar Page